Homological mirror symmetry for the quartic surface: Computations in Fukaya categories

 \begin{lemma} $\Cat^{\rightarrow}$ is quasi-isomorphic to the directed subcategory $\Fuk^{\rightarrow}$ from \eqref{eq:directed}, at least up to a shift in the gradings of the $V_{c_i}^\br$. \end{lemma}

-Starting from this, Theorem \ref{th:induction} allows one to determine the full $A_\infty$-subcategory of $\Fuk(M)$ consisting of any finite number of matching cycles, and in particular the Floer cohomology of any two such cycles.
+Starting from this, Theorem \ref{th:induction} allows one to determine the full $A_\infty$-sub\-ca\-te\-gory of $\Fuk(M)$ consisting of any finite number of matching cycles, and in particular the Floer cohomology of any two such cycles.
 Note that matching cycles are Lagrangian two-spheres in a four-manifold, so their Floer cohomology is not amenable to computation in any direct way.

 We will need a minor addition to the previously explained computational method, which takes into account the presence of a homomorphism $\rho: \pi_1(M) \rightarrow \Gamma$ into a finitely generated abelian group $\Gamma$.
 Restriction yields a homomorphism from the fundamental group of the fibre $M_{z_*}$, and all vanishing cycles $V_{c_i}$ bound balls in $M$, hence the composition $\pi_1(V_{c_i}) \rightarrow \pi_1(M_{z_*}) \rightarrow \Gamma$ is zero.
-As discussed in Section \ref{subsec:coverings}, after choosing lifts $V_{c_i,\Gamma}$ to the associated $\Gamma$-cover $M_{z_*,\Gamma}$, one has a $\Gamma^*$-action on \eqref{eq:directed}.
-We can use the same rules as before to associate to each vanishing path $c$ an object $D_c$ of the equivariant derived category $D^b_{\Gamma^*}(\A)$, see Remark \ref{th:twist-is-equivariant}.
-For $c',c'',d$ are as in Figure \ref{fig:triangle}, the objects $D_{c'}$, the objects $D_{c''}$ will now satisfy
+As discussed in Section \ref{subsec:coverings}, after choosing lifts of the vanishing cycles to the associated $\Gamma$-cover, one has a $\Gamma^*$-action on \eqref{eq:directed}.
+We can use the same rules as before to associate to each vanishing path $c$ an object $D_c$ of the equivariant derived category $D^b_{\Gamma^*}(\Fuk^\rightarrow)$, see Remark \ref{th:twist-is-equivariant}.
+For $c',c'',d$ are as in Figure \ref{fig:triangle}, the objects $D_{c'}$ and $D_{c''}$ will now satisfy